thmxv/tx-lang-cxx/doc/syntax.md

 ## Newlines

-Newlines are considered as white space and have not significance
+Newlines are considered as white space and have no significance

 ## Statements